[UPDATED AUGUST 2023]

 Female dogs are more likely to develop diabetes than male dogs, and dogs tend to develop the disease around the age of 7-9.

-Dogs that have had pancreatitis or Cushing’s disease are more susceptible to diabetes, and obesity can increase your dog’s chances of developing diabetes.
+Dogs that have had pancreatitis or Cushing’s Disease are more susceptible to diabetes, and obesity might increase your dog’s chances of developing diabetes, although the jury is still out on whether obesity does predispose dogs to diabetes.

 Among different breeds:

-- Those at higher risk of diabetes include Cairn Terriers, Fox Terriers, Dachshunds, Poodles, Pugs, Miniature Schnauzers and Springer Spaniels.
+- Those at higher risk of diabetes include Samoyeds, Cairn Terriers, Fox Terriers, Poodles, Pugs, and Miniature Schnauzers.

-- Those at lower risk of diabetes include Boxers, Cocker Spaniels, Collies, German Shepherds, Golden Retrievers and American Pit Bull Terriers.
+- Those at lower risk of diabetes include Boxers, Collies, German Shepherds and Golden Retrievers.

 Signs to look out for